-(1) If either of the Contracting Parties considers it desirable to modify the terms of this Agreement, it may request consultation between the aeronautical authorities of both Contracting Parties in relation to the proposed modification.
+(1) If either of the Contracting Parties or the aeronautical authorities considers it desirable to modify the terms of this Agreement, it may request consultation between the aeronautical authorities of both Contracting Parties in relation to the proposed modifications.
 Consultation shall begin within a period of sixty days from the date of the request.
-When these authorities agree on modifications to this Agreement, the modifications shall come into effect when they have been confirmed by an exchange of notes through the diplomatic channel.
+When these authorities agree on any modifications to this Agreement, the modifications shall come into effect when they have been confirmed by an exchange of notes through the diplomatic channel at the earliest suitable date.